-BIOL 210 Human Anatomy and Physiology 3(3,0) A general of verview that deals with cell structure and function and phy ysiology, anatomy an anatomy and physiology of the human body systems.
-These include cardiovascular, central nerve central nervous, respiratory, urinary, digestive, immune, and musculoskeletal systems.
-The course also includes a practical component dealing with basic b oiological processes a nd advanced biological assessments.
+BIOL 210 Human Anatomy and Physiology and Lab 3(2,2) A general ove rview that deals with cell structure and function and physiolog y, anatomy and physiolog and physiology of the human body systems.
+These include cardiovascular, central nervous, resp nervous, respiratory, urinary, digestive, immune, and musculoskeletal systems.
+The course also o ffers a set of experiments that deal with basic biological proc esses and advanced biol ogical assessments.
 Prerequisite: None.